 Naig on: Iowa Crop Progress and Condition

 DES MOINES — Iowa Secretary of Agriculture Mike Naig commented on the Iowa Crop Progress and Condition report released by the USDA National Agricultural Statistical Service.
+The report is released weekly from April through November.

 IOWA PRELIMINARY WEATHER SUMMARY